-New Altium Designer users may not fully understand the benefits of organizing schematic sheets into a hierarchical top-down or bottom-up perspective.
+New Altium users may not fully understand the benefits of organizing schematic sheets into a hierarchical top-down or bottom-up perspective.
 As a result, users often proceed with simple (flat) schematic designs without giving a second thought to project organization.
 This approach can often lead to a disconnected schematic design process, especially in multi-sheet designs where net connectivity has to be maintained across multiple schematics.

 What is Hierarchical Design?

-A hierarchical design within Altium Designer can be defined as a design where the sheet-to-sheet relationships (the structure) in the design is represented, with sheet symbols representing the lower sheets in the design hierarchy.
+A hierarchical design within Altium can be defined as a design where the sheet-to-sheet relationships (the structure) in the design is represented, with sheet symbols representing the lower sheets in the design hierarchy.
 The symbol represents the sheet below, and the sheet entries in it represent/connect to the ports on the sheet.

 Easy Design Navigation